 Your sole and exclusive remedy against PACCAR and the selling dealer arising from your purchase and use of this engine is limited to the repair or replacement of "warrantable failures" at authorized United States and Canadian PACCAR engine dealers or an authorized Cummins Distributor, or an authorized PACCAR engine facility where applicable, subject to PACCAR's time, mileage, and hour limitations of the engine warranty.
 The maximum time, mileage and hour limitations of the engine warranty begin running on the date of delivery to the first purchaser or first lessee.
-The accrued time, mileage, or hours is calculated when the engine is brought into an authorized dealer for correction of warrantable failures operation without adequate coolants or lubricants; overfueling; overspeeding; lack of maintenance of lubricating, cooling or intake systems; improper storage, starting, warm-up, run-in or shutdown practices; failure to perform regeneration in a timely manner: unauthorized modifications of the engine.
+The accrued time, mileage, or hours is calculated when the engine is brought into an authorized dealer for correction of warrantable failures are not covered by this warranty.
+PACCAR is not responsible for failures or damage resulting from what PACCAR determines to be abuse or neglect, including, but not limited to: damage due to accident; operation without adequate coolants or lubricants: overfueling: overspeeding: lack of maintenance of lubricating, cooling or intake systems; improper storage, starting, warm-up, run-in or shutdown practices; failure to perform regeneration in a timely manner: unauthorized modifications of the engine.
 PACCAR is also not responsible for failures caused by incorrect oil or fuel or diesel exhaust fluid or by water, dirt or other contaminants in the fuel, oil, or diesel exhaust fluid.
 Failure of replacement parts used in repairs due to the above nonwarrantable conditions is not warrantable.
 PACCAR is not responsible for non-engine repairs, downtime expenses, cargo damage, fines, all applicable taxes, all business costs or other losses resulting from a warrantable failure.
 PACCAR does not warrant antifreeze.